 #1.
 People talk

-Over time, I have gotten more comfortable with the idea that people talk and I also have worked hard to build trust with my team so the criticism is few and far between.
+Over time, managers get more comfortable with the idea that people talk and work hard to build trust with their team so the criticism is few and far between.

 Empathy and maturity are two important qualities that a good manager must have when dealing with criticism.